Alex Goligoski: Dallas Stars

 As a result of the 2012–13 NHL lockout, Goligoski and the Stars played a shortened season starting in January 2013 instead of October 2012.
 He struggled through the start of the season, tallying three points and a plus-two rating in ten games.
 As such, he was a healthy scratch on February 6 for the first time since his rookie season in Pittsburgh.
 Goligoski later credited the early season scratch for helping him better evaluate his game.
 He returned the lineup the following game and played alongside Jamie Oleksiak as the Stars' top defensive pairing.
 As the season progressed, Goligoski played an integral role in improving the Stars' 2013 Stanley Cup playoffs chances.
 By early April, he had accumulated 22 points in 38 games and led the Stars in plus-minus at plus-5.
 Although he missed a few games in April 2013 due to a fractured bone, Goligoski finished the season with three goals and 24 assists.
 Goligoski also found good chemistry with Brenden Dillon in the final months of the season that allowed him to free up his own play moving the puck up the ice.

 Goligoski improved during the 2013–14 season, finishing third on the team with 42 points.
 He failed to impress the Stars coaching staff to start the season and was subsequently made a healthy scratch early in October.
-At the time of the scratch, he had been pointless through eight games and was a minus-10.In an effort to improve the Stars' playing record, Goligoski was tested out on the Stars' fourth line as another forward.
+At the time of the scratch, he had been pointless through eight games and was a minus-10.
+In an effort to improve the Stars' playing record, Goligoski was tested out on the Stars' fourth line as another forward.
 Upon returning to the lineup, Goligoski was paired with Jordie Benn as Ruff did not want to change the other defensive pairings.
 He immediately bounced back following the scratch and maintained a plus-13 rating through November.
 The defensive partners later changed after Stephane Robidas underwent shoulder surgery in November.
 Although the team maintained a 12–9–3 record, they were 7–3–1 when Goligoski and Trevor Daley were paired together.
-Although this was shortlived, as Daley suffered a high ankle sprain in early December, Goligoski continued to see his ice time grow.
+Although this was short-lived, as Daley suffered a high ankle sprain in early December, Goligoski continued to see his ice time grow.
 Once Daley returned, Goligoski upped his scoring abilities and together they quickly set new career highs.
 Goligoski tallied 28 points over his final 40 games while Daley had 13 points over his final 40 games.
 From December 3 through April, Goligoski averaged .64 points per game and registered 32 points through 50 games.
 He finished the regular season third in team scoring behind Benn and Seguin with 42 points while also leading the team in ice time.